You may wish to see two introductory pages to this section first.

-Plaza del Pilar near the left bank of the River Ebro: (left) view from the western Roman walls with Nuestra Senora del Pilar in the foreground and La Seo in the background; (right) view from the eastern end of the square where evidence of the Roman Forum was found in 1988
+Plaza del Pilar near the left bank of the River Ebro with the two cathedrals of Zaragoza: (left) view from the western Roman walls with Nuestra Senora del Pilar in the foreground and La Seo in the background; (right) view from the eastern end of the square where evidence of the Roman Forum was found in 1988

 Some walls of a Roman theatre were found by chance in 1972, south of Plaza del Pilar.
 A major campaign of excavations in 1998-2002 unearthed the lowest of the three tiers of its seating section.
 It is dated Ist century AD; similar to Teatro di Marcello in Rome it did not exploit a natural slope of the ground and it was built in opus caementicium.
 Archaeologists estimate it could seat 6,000.
 It was utilized for a couple of centuries; afterwards some of its stones were used to repair the walls.

 (above-left and below) Museum of the Theatre: head of a member of the Julio-Claudian imperial family and architectural elements; (above-right) "Tabula Peutingeriana" a Vth century AD map of the roads of the Roman Empire showing: Caesaraugusta, Saguntum and Tarraco

 Caesaraugusta was very well situated from a communication point of view: the River Ebro was navigable in Roman time and commodities including marbles could easily reach the town; roads linked the town to Tarraco, the capital of the province, and to Saguntum, an important port.
 In addition a direct road linked Caesaraugusta with France across the Pyrenees and the town was the final point of roads from the inner regions of Spain.
 The wealth of the town is testified to by the decoration of its theatre.